Metaswitch/chronos/doc/clustering.md

     leaving = 3.4.5.6
     leaving = 4.5.6.7

 Nodes marked as leaving will no longer be chosen as replicas for new timers.
-To rebalance the existing timers across the new Chronos cluster, run `service chronos scale-down` on each Chronos node.
+To rebalance the existing timers across the new Chronos cluster, run `service chronos resync` on each Chronos node.
 You can find more details about scaling down procedures for a Clearwater deployment [here](http://clearwater.readthedocs.org/en/latest/Clearwater_Elastic_Scaling/index.html).

 # Other scaling requirements and notes